exonum/exonum-doc/src/get-started/create-service.md

 This transaction also sets the wallet balance to 100.

-`TxTransfer` transaction gets two wallets for both sides of a transfer transaction.
-If they have been found, we checks the balance of the sender.
-If the sender has enough coins, then we decrease the sender’s balance and increases the receiver’s balance.
+`TxTransfer` transaction gets two wallets for both sides of the transfer transaction.
+If they are found, we check the balance of the sender.
+If the sender has enough coins, then we decrease the sender’s balance and increase the receiver’s balance.

 We also need to check that the sender does not send the coins to himself.
-Otherwise, the implementation
-below will create money out of thin air if the sender is equal to the receiver.
+Otherwise, if the sender is equal to the receiver, the implementation below will create money out of thin air.

 ```rust
 impl Transaction for TxTransfer {